Jump (Madonna song): Music video

 While finishing her Confessions Tour in Japan, Madonna took time out from her schedule to shoot the video for "Jump".
 It was directed by her longtime collaborator Jonas Åkerlund.
 The shoot took place in various outdoor locations throughout Tokyo, as well as on a soundstage.
 Madonna and hairstylist Andy LeCompte decided to try a new look for her, a platinum blonde bob wig.
 She wore this wig in the last two nights of the tour.
 Madonna also wore a black leather garment, which Entertainment Weekly writer Michael Slezak wrote accentuated her "toned body".
+The singer's look in the music video drives a strong resemblance to the character Mello from Death Note.
 The video featured the physical discipline parkour, in which parkour artist Sébastien Foucan performed routines around the buildings of Tokyo.
 An exclusive sneak peek of the clip was made available on Madonna's official website on October 3, 2006, with the full video being released the next day through AOL Music.

 The video begins showing the Tokyo skyline and parkour artists standing on rooftops.
 As the spoken introduction starts, Madonna is shown in her wig dancing in front of a number of neon signs which contain the words "Madonna" and "Jump" in Japanese.
 The song continues with the dancers jumping from buildings and running through and over the lanes of the city.
 Madonna dances to the music and swivels around metallic rods in front of and around her, of the same design present in her tour.
 Before the final chorus, the dancers cease their parkour routines and stand on a lamppost.
 As the chorus starts, Foucan is joined by parkour traceur Levi Meeuwenberg and Exo as they continue their routine around and against buildings.
 The video ends with Madonna stretching her upper body and a shot of the Tokyo evening-sky.
 Entertainment Weekly's Slezak was not impressed with the video overall writing, "[f]orget about low concept, we're talking no concept!
 For all the money spent capturing footage of impressive rooftop leaps, I wish Madonna had chosen instead to offer us a visually sumptuous slice of storytelling, something along the lines of 'Express Yourself' or 'Bedtime Story'."